open-mmlab/mmocr/docs/model_serving.md

 # Model Serving

 `MMOCR` provides some utilities that facilitate the model serving process.
-Here is a quick walkthrough of necessary steps that enable models to serve through an API.
+Here is a quick walkthrough of necessary steps that let the models to serve through an API.

 ## Install TorchServe